marceloboeira/certifications/solutions-architect-associate/topics/30_QUESTIONS.md

 * [ ] Take no action — the system meets the HA requirements with no changes.
 > TODO

+23) A company hosts a Redshift Cluster in AWS.
+For security, they want to ensure all traffic from/to the cluster doesn't go through the internet.
+Which features can be used to fulfill this requirement efficiently?

+* [x] Enable Redshift Enhanced VPC Routing
+* [ ] Create a NAT Gateway
+* [ ] Create a NAT Instance
+* [ ] Create a VPN Connection to ensure traffic doesn't flow through the Internet
+> You can use Amazon Redshift's Enhanced VPC Routing to force all of your COPY and UNLOAD traffic to go through your Amazon Virtual Private Cloud (VPC).
+Enhanced VPC Routing supports the use of standard VPC features such as VPC Endpoints, security groups, network ACLs, managed NAT and internet gateways, enabling you to tightly manage the flow of data between your Amazon Redshift cluster and all of your data sources.
+In particular, when your Amazon Redshift cluster is on a private subnet and you enable Enhanced VPC Routing, all the COPY and UNLOAD traffic between your cluster and Amazon S3 will be restricted to your VPC.
+You can also add a policy to your VPC endpoint to restrict unloading data only to a specific S3 bucket in your account, and monitor all COPY and UNLOAD traffic using VPC flow logs.
+[More Info](https://aws.amazon.com/about-aws/whats-new/2016/09/amazon-redshift-now-supports-enhanced-vpc-routing/)

+34) You company wants to run an application that requires a max processing of 500MiB/s.
+Which is the most cots-efficient solution?
+* [ ] EBS IOPS
+* [ ] EBS SSD
+* [x] EBS Throughput Optimized
+* [ ] EBS Cold Storage
+> Throughput Optmized is good enough.
+[More Info](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html).

 ## Databases

 ### RDS